daidahao/Database-Principles-Notes/lecture12.md

 # Lecture 12

+(This lecture is quite challenging, at least for me.
+You may need to go through the original slides more carefully when reviewing.)

 - `INSERT`s are inserts
 - many `UPDATE`s aren't updates they are inserts
 - many `DELETE`s aren't deletes they are updates